Identify Your Breyer

 • CE - Commemorative Edition

 • Chalky/Chalkie - Breyer model with a painted white base coat or made from an opaque white plastic that does not absorb paint well, leading to a similar look.
 Chalky models appear very white in unpainted areas and have paint that seems to sit on top of the plastic or base coat, rather than absorbed into it.
-For more information please see The Virtual Chalky Museum.

-• CM - customized model; same as RRH
+• CM - customized model

 • COA - Certificate of Authenticity.